SUMMARY FOR PUBLICATION (2nd INTERIM REPORT, 02/2020)

 EuroBioTox successfully consolidated an expert network working on biological toxins by linking professionals from the

 disaster management sector, first responders and industrial partners with expert laboratories in the security, health and food sectors.
-Progress beyond state of the art will be
+Progress beyond state of the art was

 Overall, EuroBioTox aims at implementing a comprehensive mechanism of training, method sharing, improvement of quality assurance measures and proficiency testing.
 It is expected